Cygnus Loop

 The Cygnus Loop (radio source W78, or Sharpless 103) is a large supernova remnant (SNR) in the constellation Cygnus, an emission nebula measuring nearly 3° across.
 Some arcs of the loop, known collectively as the Veil Nebula or Cirrus Nebula, emit in the visible electromagnetic range.
 Radio, infrared, and X-ray images reveal the complete loop.

 Visual components: the Veil Nebula

-The visual portion of the Cygnus Loop is known as the Veil Nebula, also called the Cirrus Nebula or the Filamentary Nebula.
+The brightest parts of the visual portion of the Cygnus Loop are known as the Veil Nebula, also called the Cirrus Nebula or the Filamentary Nebula.
 Several components have separate names and identifiers, including the "Western Veil" or "Witch's Broom", the "Eastern Veil", and Pickering's Triangle.